-Depending on what kind of food you like to cook, there is a smoking chip variety or blend to match.
-The great thing is you can use smoking chips on all kinds of hooded BBQs, whether you have gas or charcoal fuelled.
+Depending on what kind of food you like to cook, there's a smoking chip variety or blend to match.
+The great thing is, you can use smoking chips on all kinds of hooded BBQs, whether you have gas or charcoal fuelled.

 There are a number of different woods and blends used to make smoking chips.
 Certain varieties of smoking chips are better suited to different types of cooking.
 The type or blend of smoking chips you use can make a big difference to the flavour.

 Smoking chips made from a blend of fruit and nut woods, like apple, cherry, alder and mesquite, are great for cooking chicken, pork or fish.
 These chips give off a mild smoke that has a hint of sweetness.